-Welcome to the Hoists and hoisting equipment page, here you will find all types of hoisting equipment within their respective categories.
+Welcome to the Hoists and hoisting equipment page, here you will find all types of manual hoists and powered hoists within their respective categories.
+Additional lifting equipment such as lifting shackles and slings are always available.

 There is a wide variety of hoisting equipment to choose from which will be best suited to specific lifting applications and therefore it is a good idea to think carefully about the type of hoist you need, and which will be best suited to your lifting operations in the long term.